elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 ------------
 ### [Part 2 – Step 1.
 Wiring the Motors and End Stops](http://www.support.modix3d.com/motors-end-stop-wiring/)
 * Assembly:
   * Speed: Slow.
-Take the time to get this right.
   * Difficulty: Difficult.
 * Issues:
   * The assembly instructions did not contain a unified repository of wiring information.
-I have compiled this data into two data sets,
-    * a diagram of the connections between wires and terminals on the panel;
-    * a list of the cables, wires and signals propagating through the system.
+This data has now been compiled in [Part 2 Step 02](#part-2--step-2-checking-the-controller-wiring).
   * When troubleshooting the Z motors, I replaced the stepper driver for the Z motors and needed to tune its voltage.
 Modix suggested using a multimeter set to 2V, touching the red pin to the Vref (phillips head screw in the center of the driver), touching the black pin to a GND pin on the stepper driver.
 If it's lower than 1.2V, turn the Vref (potentiometer)  clockwise, no more than 1/4 turn at a time.
   * [Troubleshooting - Z Motors Binding Up](troubleshooting-issues.md#z-motors-binding-up)
 <center>